 On the final day, students were asked to use the knowledge that they’d accumulated across the week create their own games.
 They made their own games on Scratch, using MaKey MaKey to develop unconventional controllers out of everyday objects as opposed to typical keyboards.

 The students thoroughly enjoyed their classes, and showed a particular fondness for using MaKey MaKey.
 Not only did students have a fantastic time experimenting with everyday objects to make unconventional interfaces, they were able to learn a lot about the basics of circuits and gain insight into how computers actually work.
-Their engagement in the camp was heartening to witness, and I daresay that more than a few of them enjoyed their four-day stint as electrical engineers!
+Their engagement in the camp was heartening to witness, and I daresay that more than a few of them enjoyed their four-day stint as electrical engineers at micromakers holiday code camp!

 By Elnaz Karimpour